1lker/doping-case/README.md

 The application uses JWT (JSON Web Token) for authentication.
 To access protected endpoints, you need to:

 Uygulama, kimlik doğrulama için JWT (JSON Web Token) kullanır.
 Korumalı uç noktalara erişmek için:

+### Using Swagger UI with One-Click Authentication / Tek Tıklamayla Kimlik Doğrulama ile Swagger UI Kullanımı

+1. Navigate to our custom Swagger UI: `http://localhost:8080/swagger`
+2. Click the "One-Click Admin Login" button at the top of the page
+3. The system will automatically create an admin user (if it doesn't exist) and authenticate you
+4. All API requests made through the Swagger UI will now include the JWT token

+### Manual Authentication / Manuel Kimlik Doğrulama

 1. Register a user / Bir kullanıcı kaydı oluşturun
    ```bash